cloud-gov/cg-site/content/apps/continuous-deployment.md

 ***

-Depending on your CI system the setup is going to be a bit different.
+Depending on your CI system the setup is going to be a bit different. **For all cases you will need a `manifest.yml` file.**

 ### Travis